Tublay: History

 Tublay began as a township organized by the American government in November 1900.
 Magastino Laruan is appointed as the first town president (mayor) of Tublay.
 He is a part of the Cariño Family in Benguet.

 Geography

-Tublay is at the central portion of Benguet.
+The Municipality of Tublay is at the central portion of Benguet.
 It is bounded by Kapangan on the north, Atok on the east, Itogon and Bokod on the southeast, La Trinidad on the west, and Sablan on the northwest.